typelevel/squants/README.md

 ```

 Dimensional conversions within Vector operations.
-This feature is currently and development and the final implementation being evaluated.
+This feature is currently under development and the final implementation being evaluated.
 This following type of operation is the goal.

 ```scala